Funding

 Core Funding

-Core funding for the Australian BioCommons project comes from the National Collaborative Research Infrastructure Strategy (NCRIS) via Bioplatforms Australia, which is subcontracted to The University of Melbourne as the lead agent.
+$54M core funding for the Australian BioCommons project in this period comes from NCRIS via Bioplatforms Australia, which is subcontracted to the University of Melbourne as the lead agent.

 NCRIS (Bioplatforms Australia) ‘Continuity’ investment covers funding to the BioCommons over the 2023-28 period for: